 Your first step in getting rid of that excess skin is a consultation.
 In this first meeting, Dr. Davidson will listen to your concerns about your body and evaluate the extent of the damage to be repaired.
 He’ll let you know what is achievable surgically and talk to you about your options to help tailor the procedure to your specific needs.

-The specific incisions will depend on your particular case, but in general you will start off on your stomach or side while an incision is made all the way around your body at the waistline.
+The specific incisions will depend on your particular case, but in general, for a lower body lift, you will start off on your stomach or side while an incision is made all the way around your body at the waistline.
 Dr. Davidson will remove the skin and fat below the incision and tighten up the tissues there.
 You will then be switched to your back so the front side can be addressed.
 A tummy tuck will be performed to tighten the skin and correct the position of your belly button, and, depending on your discussions during the consultation, an inner thigh lift may be done with incisions in the groin and inner thighs.

-This procedure usually requires one night at hospital.
+The lower body lift procedure usually requires one night at the hospital.
 During your stay, you’ll receive skilled nursing care and learn to care for your drains and dressings.
 After release, you’ll come back for weekly follow-ups until you’ve healed.

-Be sure you have someone lined up to help at home since it will take up to 4 weeks before you can manage unrestricted normal activity.
-You will wear compression garments for about a month to support your healing tissues and control swelling, and you can expect to experience several weeks of bruising as well.
-The swelling should be completely gone in 2-3 months, and the scars, while permanent, while fade considerably in the first year.
+Be sure you have someone lined up to help at home since it will take up to four weeks before you can manage unrestricted normal activity.
+You will wear compression garments for about a month after your lower body lift to support your healing tissues and control swelling, and you can expect to experience several weeks of bruising as well.
+The swelling should be completely gone in two to three months, and the scars, while permanent, while fade considerably in the first year.